consp1racy/material-navigation-drawer/README.md

  - Icon color defaults to `android:textColorSecondary` when not selected.
 See `SimpleNavigationItemDescriptor` or `BaseNavigationItemDescriptor`.
  - Text color and selected icon color defaults to 100% white or 87% black based on background.
 See `SimpleNavigationItemDescriptor` or `BaseNavigationItemDescriptor`.
  - Activated background is set to 12% of `android:colorForeground`.
 This currently limits the use to white drawer on white theme or black on black.
  - List background is set to `android:colorForegroundInverse` by default.
+Can be changed via API.
  - Divider color is 12% of `android:colorForeground`.
 You cannot change this currently.

 Customization